 For small police departments

 Cited answers from your jurisdiction's actual code — federal, state, county, city.
-Runs inside your AWS account.
-Your incidents and case data never reach a third party.
+Runs inside your isolated BlueBoots account.
+Case data never reaches a third party.

 On most patrol shifts somewhere in America right now, an officer is typing a question about state code into a consumer AI app on their phone.
 They get an answer in seconds.
 That answer is sometimes wrong.
 It often cites sections that don't exist.
 And the question itself — which can include incident details, suspect names, case context — is now sitting in a third-party model provider's training pipeline.